Nurturing Your New Tires: Essential Care Guideline

 Importance of Early Tire Wear Detection

-In rare cases, tires may develop uneven wear in the first 1,000 miles.
-This may suggest alignment and/or balance issues that you need to correct right away.
-Precisely for this reason, it is recommended to monitor the tread during the first thousands of miles.
+Rarely, tires may develop uneven wear in the first 1,000 miles.
+This may suggest alignment and/or balance issues that you must correct immediately.
+Precisely for this reason, monitoring the tread during the first thousands of miles is recommended.
 Early identification of alignment problems saves you from premature tire replacement due to uneven wear patterns.

 What to Look For In The Tire Wear

-The following 4 wear patterns suggest that the tires are subject to a process of premature uneven wear: one-sided wear, scalloped edges, and outer, and center wear.
+The following four wear patterns suggest that the tires are subject to a process of premature uneven wear: one-sided wear, scalloped edges, and outer and center wear.
 You should take measures immediately if you face one:

 Tire Break In Special Considerations